Things to do in Mexico

 Oaxaca is rich in history and culture where, on Mexican vacations, you can appreciate ancient civilizations, colonial art and architecture and vibrant cultural traditions.
 It is especially known for its indigenous peoples and culture as well as its prehistoric ruins, baroque churches and monasteries and indigenous markets.
 At the centre of colonial Oaxaca City is the Zocalo or main square which is surrounded by the cathedral and government buildings.
 Many of the city’s colonial-era buildings, dating from the 16th century, have been exquisitely restored and now house galleries, museums, hotels, and restaurants.
 There are several museums in Oaxaca.
 These include the Museum of Oaxacan Cultures housed in a beautiful monastery, the Museum of Contemporary Art and the Rufino Tamayo Museum with its collection of pre-Columbian art.
 Oaxaca is also known for its different types of crafts including ceramics, textiles, wood carvings, and tin work.

 The Yucatan Peninsula is known for both its resorts and Mayan ruins which can be enjoyed together.
 Merida, the largest city, has a rich cultural life which also reflects its diversity.
 Many free concerts, performances and other events are held daily.
 The city's ambience is colonial and it is easy to take day trips to a vast array of destinations including the archaeological sites on Mexico vacation packages.
 Chichen Itza is probably the most famous and was once a large pre-Columbian city built by the Mayan civilization existing between 600 and 1200 AD.
 Its most famous building is the Pyramid of Kukulcan, a temple-pyramid dedicated to the feathered serpent of the same name.
 There are several other temples to explore.
-Uxmal is an ancient Maya city and considered one of the most important archaeological sites of Maya culture.
+Uxmal is an ancient Maya city and is considered one of the most important archaeological sites of Maya culture.
 Its buildings are noted for their size and decoration.
 Ancient roads connect the buildings.
 The most important include the Governor’s Palace with the longest façades from Pre-Columbian times and the Adivino also known as the Pyramid of the Magician or the Pyramid of the Dwarf.
 Tulum is the site of another pre-Columbian Mayan site which is the most picturesque archaeological site on the Riviera Maya and the only one to have been built overlooking the sea.
 It was an ancient Mayan fortress city that rose to power between the 13th and 15th Centuries and actually survived for a further 70 years after the initial Spanish occupation.
-It is one of the best preserved archaeological sites in the country and the third most visited on a Mexico vacation package.
+It is one of the best-preserved archaeological sites in the country and the third most visited on a Mexico vacation package.

 On a Mexico vacation, the Yucatan Peninsula contains a number of popular beach resorts which include Cancun, a fairly recently man-made resort dating back to 1970 before which it did not exist, Cozumel with its excellent scuba diving and snorkeling sites and Playa del Carmen, one of the fastest growing resorts on the peninsula with luxury residential condominium buildings, restaurants, boutiques and entertainment venues.